MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureStackToken.md

 # Get-AzureStackToken

 ## SYNOPSIS
-The Get-AzureStackToken cmdlet gets a token to be used to make calls to Azurestack Resource Manager.
+Gets a token that is used to make calls to the Azure stack resource manager.
-The cmdlet will be deprecated in a future release

 ## SYNTAX